 3. Cefalù– the postcard child of Sicily

-Visit for: beautiful seaside views, beach holiday, time in nature, romantic old town walks.
+Visit Cefalù for beautiful seaside views, beach holidays, time in nature, and romantic old town walk.

 Let’s continue this Sicily bucket list with Cefalù.
 Cefalù is one of the most beautiful seaside towns in North East Sicily and an absolute must-visit if you love idyllic harbor towns.
 Chances are you might have seen images of the postcard-perfect small sandy beach set against crumbling old town walls with an imposing rock in the background.

 Yep, this is Cefalù -the picturesque coastal town in Sicily.
 Just to keep your expectations leveled, once a sleepy fishing village, Cefalù now is one of the most popular destinations in Sicily.
 It gets particularly busy in summer.
 Therefore, to enjoy it with relatively fewer tourists, the best time to come is in late spring or early autumn.
 Cefalù can be visited as a day trip from Palermo, or as a longer multiple-day stay.